sgoudham-university/SomervilleSwag/README.md

   1. Implementing State Design Patterns is quite difficult when dealing with asynchronous event listeners of the JFrames/JPanels.

   2. Unit Testing of the UI is virtually impossible through only common libraries of JUnit5 and Mockito.
      To work around this, we are only unit testing the core business logic.

-  3. Displaying product images within the UI proves to be somewhat difficult
+  3. Displaying product images within the UI and using the built-in Intellij Swing Designer for the UI is unforgiving as our team has no prior experience using Intellij to develop using JFrames.

 ### Class Diagram